Climate Action Plan

 In January 2011, the City of Santa Clarita began the process of completing a Climate Action Plan.
 This ambitious project measures the amount of greenhouse gas emissions generated within the City and develops strategies to reduce them in the future.

 What is a Climate Action Plan?

 A Climate Action Plan (CAP) is a document that measures the amount of greenhouse gas emitted within a specific area, in this case the City of Santa Clarita.
-The document will also create a set of strategies the City can use to help reduce the amount of greenhouse gases produced in the community.
+The document also created a set of strategies the City can use to help reduce the amount of greenhouse gases produced in the community.